Coernel82/smartCharge4evcc/readme.md

 ### 4. Configure Settings

-- Update the `settings_example.json` file in the `data` directory with your specific configuration and copy it to create the real settings `mv settings_example.json settings.json`
+- Update the `settings_example.json` file in the `backend/data` directory with your specific configuration and copy it to create the real settings `mv settings_example.json settings.json`

 ---